VISTA Stories – Centering The Voices of Alter-abled Oregonians

 At a Tenant Education class at Community Vision, people with developmental disabilities are learning how to navigate Portland’s tricky housing market.
 Yvonne Chung, an AmeriCorps VISTA and Affordable Housing Associate, explains the balancing act between what one wants and what one can afford.
-She teaches a small class about tenant rights, centers the impact of living next to a gracious neighbor, and outlines strategies for building good credit when the time comes to fill out a rental application.
+As a VISTA at Community Vision, Chung has been leading the curriculum adaptation and pilot implementation of the RentWell class for people with disabilities.
+RentWell, a tenant rights curriculum created by Transition Projects, centers the impact of living next to a gracious neighbor, and outlines strategies for building good credit when the time comes to fill out a rental application.

 Chung, a Portland native, says she has always been passionate about community service.
 She considered working for the Peace Corps, but was enticed to learn that she could serve her local community.
 She worked in a program that dealt more with direct service, and recently chose working with Mercy Corps Northwest as a VISTA to gain experience in indirect, capacity building services for a local nonprofit.
 She wanted to make a difference at the grassroots level and strengthen her community.
 Housing is an important issue in Portland and her current position at Community Vision allows her to pour herself into this issue.

-Chung started an affordable housing program at Community Vision.
-To help connect people with homes they can afford, she take referrals from support services brokerages and she meets with the individuals to determine where they are in their “journey of housing.”
-Once she has a better idea of each person’s situation she then connects them to resources that may be helpful, including classes and recommended strategies.
+Chung started the Housing Access Program at Community Vision.
+To help connect people with homes they can afford, she is building a referral system between support services brokerages and individuals with disabilities to determine where they are in their “journey of housing.”
+Once each person’s housing situation is identified, Yvonne has designed the program to then connect individuals to resources that may be helpful, including classes and recommended strategies.